CUEDOS/helix_docs/docs/source/simple_examples.rst

 1. Offboard Velocity Command
 =====================
 Target velocity can be sent to each flight controller on each drone by the offboard velocity command of MAVSDK in North-East-Down coordination system.To send this command, you can assign target_velocity in path_following method as the velocity you want.
-Then, the framework gets this target velocity and prepares it for the offboard velocity command.
+Then, the framework gets this target velocity and prepares it for the MAVSDK offboard velocity command.
 Here is a simple example experiment code to do send velocity commands to each drone.
 ::

     import json